KayFrimp/alx-low_level_programming/0x00-hello_world/README.md

 2. 1-compiler compiles a C file but does not link.

 3. 2-assembler generates the assembly code of a C code and save it in an output file.

+4. 3-name compiles a C file and creates an executable named cisfun.